kipcole9/money/README.md

 The application supervisor is used by default to start the exchange rates service when required.
 The exchange rate service can be configured to run in a user defined supervision tree as explained in the next section.

-## Private Use Currencies
+## Private Use and Custom Currencies

 As of [ex_cldr_currencies version 2.6.0](https://hex.pm/packages/ex_cldr_currencies/2.6.0) it is possible to define private use currencies.
 These are currencies that are [ISO 4217](https://www.iso.org/iso-4217-currency-codes.html) compliant but guaranteed never to be allocated by the ISO committee and therefore safe to be used by developers.
+It is also possible to define custom currencies which are *not* ISO4217 compliant.

-### Defining private use currencies
+### Defining private use and custom currencies

 See [Cldr.Currency.new/2](https://hexdocs.pm/ex_cldr_currencies/Cldr.Currency.html#new/2)